Deniz-Eren/dev-can-linux/README.md

 Please refer to the ["Development"](dev/) documentation.

+## Example Applications

+If you are interested in developing applications that utilize CAN-bus through our driver, then take a look at the [cansend](tools/cansend), [candump](tools/candump) and [canread](tools/canread) applications.
+These double up as excellent testing tools and examples of applications that talke to our driver.

+Note also that together with our driver installer package a '-dev' variant installer is also packaged.
+This contains the necessary C headers to develop applications, intended to be installed onto your development environment.

 ## Check Supported Hardware

 Run with '-i' option to check what hardware is supported: